hel-o/todo-board/README.md

 todo-board
 ==========

-A Simple ToDo board, like Kanban board
+A Simple ToDo board, like Kanban board.
+Enter your name, add your tasks, drag and drop your advances.

+Python - Flask, AngularJs, Sqlite